 — VA, Boston

-Hozier’s self-titled album is always my fall go-to.
+Hozier’s self-titled album is always my cold weather go-to.
 It was introduced to me by my now soon-to-be husband in fall 2015 and I’ve kept it on rotation every fall and winter since.
 It’s the perfect album for shifting your tunes from upbeat summer pop to a slower, moodier, and more fitting- for-the-season genre.

 — Kalyn, NYC